 The anticipated community engagement activities in this phase include:

 The guiding principles are high-level directions that reflect the community’s most important values and ideas for how Western Beaches should look and feel.
 There are also several key technical considerations such as flood and erosion mitigation, climate change, and transportation-related goals that inform and need to be reflected in these principles.
 They help to clarify the vision statement and guide how the area should be planned for by describing the desired outcomes.
+The draft guiding principles are:

-In this phase, the City and its design consultant will work off the outcomes of Community Engagement Phase 1 and technical considerations to develop design options for the Western Beaches Public Realm Plan Update.
+In this phase, the City and its design consultants will work off the outcomes of Community Engagement Phase 1 and technical considerations to develop design options for the Western Beaches Public Realm Plan Update.
 These plan options will be presented to the community for feedback and will be used to develop the final Western Beaches Public Realm Plan Update.

 The community engagement events anticipated in this phase include: